The Shaman Leveling Guide

 All three gathering skills are good money makers.
 You get to pick two.
 I suggest Skinning and Herbalism.

 - First Aid – You have heals, so why bother?
-Every once in awhile it’s useful.
+Still, it’s something to do with all that extra cloth you’ll be finding.

 - Cooking – You can create your own buffing foods.
 Cooking mats are often, not always, dirt cheap.